Azul produces three different distributions of Azul Zulu Builds of OpenJDK: CA, SA, and NV.

 - Zulu Platform Core subscribers may not redistribute Zulu builds without specific authorization via a contract with Azul

-The NV distribution is our “Non-Verified” build of Azul Zulu.
+The NV distribution is our build of Azul Zulu that are not guaranteed to be free of licensing contamination.

 - NV builds are tested, certified, and commercially supported Azul Zulu builds of OpenJDK.